 We’re championing a future of furniture that is sustainable and circular.
 To accelerate this transformation, we’ve expanded our toolbox to help industry, design, media and advocacy networks shake up the conversation and lead by example.
 We're looking to advance our shared commitment to embedding regenerative principles into the fundamentals of the furniture field.

-Our focus is on creating educational content, developing information resources, and facilitating cross-sector collaboration.
+Our focus is on creating educational content and displays, developing information resources, and facilitating cross-sector collaboration.
 Building on our roots in furniture reimagined from reclaimed materials, we're envisioning a future that rethinks the design, use, and business of furniture altogether.
-This includes social equity as a core regenerative principle.
+We prioritize equitable, healthy and resilient design.

 "mebl" means furniture

 Our founder’s immigrant grandmother’s first language was Yiddish.
 She was born into a worn and fraying past in the old country.
 Through vision and strength of character, Grandma Amelia transformed opportunity into a beautiful, meaningful life for herself and her family in the United States in the early 20th century.

 M – B – L are the root letters for the word “furniture” in at least 32 languages around the world:

 Furniture featured, top to bottom: 1) Sulok Sulatan Desk Benji Reyes, originally barges & bridges from The Philippines.
 2) Upcycled Vertical Cabinet Rupert Blanchard, originally signs and concrete-form plywood from England.
 3) Canal Gate Table Jan Hendzel Studio, originally lock gate in southern England.